aws-samples/aws-modernization-with-docker/content/70_Docker_ECS_Integration/72_Adding_Load_Balancer_to-ECS.md

 ### **3️⃣ Update ECS Service to Use the Load Balancer**

-#### Using AWS CLI (Recommended Method):

-Note: The AWS Console doesn't allow adding a load balancer to an existing ECS service.
-You would need to delete the existing service and create a new one with load balancer settings.
-We recommend using the CLI command below in your VS Code Server terminal instead.

 ```bash
 # Get target group ARN
 TG_ARN=$(aws elbv2 describe-target-groups \